ToucanToco/toucan-connectors/doc/DataSlice.md

 ## DataSlice attributes computation in Snowflake connector

 * `input_parameters`:
- contains all parameters we were able to extract from input.
+ contains all parameters we were able to extract from the input.
 In the context of a Snowflake (or SQL) data extraction, we implemented the extraction of limit & offset directly from the query using regular expressions.

 * `stats`: this object collects various stats such as execution times, sizes, row numbers etc..